Modern Foreign Languages (Spanish)

 • A focus on subject specific vocabulary to equip children with the language to express their knowledge

-• Assessment is used in reference to the National Curriculum objectives and is tracked throughout the year
+• Assessment used in reference to the National Curriculum objectives and tracked throughout the year

-• Work will be adapted appropriately to allow all children to achieve well in this subject
+• Appropriately adapted work to allow all children to achieve well in this subject

 Spanish Curriculum Impact